dylanesque/Record-Bin/README.md

--Pick up at video 2, 24:58
+-Pick up at video 2, 39:17

--fix authorization error regarding current user id logic
+-Refactor form views to use Simple Form